 - The treatment under study

 - Lab tests performed solely for research purposes

 - Additional X-rays and imaging tests performed solely for research purposes

-*Clinical trials may be sponsored—developed and supported by—a number of different organizations and entities, including:
+Clinical trials may be sponsored by a number of different organizations and entities, including:1

 - Pharmaceutical or biotechnology companies